LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 setup my_package -t prototype -t v2.1
 ```

 The arguments following `-t` are `eups` tags.
-The command above tells `eups` to setup `my_package`, using the versions tagged as `prototype` or, if `prototype` does not exist, the version tagged `v2.1`.  `eups` walks down the dependency tree of `my_package`, at each step, checking for a version tagged `prototype`.
+The command above tells `eups` to setup `my_package`, using the version tagged as `prototype` or, if `prototype` does not exist, the version tagged `v2.1`.  `eups` walks down the dependency tree of `my_package`, at each step, checking for a version tagged `prototype`.
 If it finds one, it sets it up.
 If it does not find one, it looks for a version tagged `v2.1` and sets that up.
 If it cannot find a version tagged `v2.1`, it will finally try to set up the version tagged `current` (a catch-all tag for the most up-to-date version on your system; you should not try to set the `current` tag by hand unless you know what you are doing).
 If it cannot even find a version tagged `current`, `eups` will fail.

 To see the versions of a package available to your system, you can type
 ```